haosulab/ManiSkill/docs/source/user_guide/getting_started/installation.md

 ```

 A docker image is also provided on [Docker Hub](https://hub.docker.com/repository/docker/haosulab/mani-skill/general) called  `haosulab/mani-skill` and its corresponding [Dockerfile](https://github.com/haosulab/ManiSkill2/blob/main/docker/Dockerfile).

+Once you are done here, you can head over to the [quickstart page](./quickstart.md) to try out some live demos and start to program with ManiSkill.
 <!--
 ## Soft-body tasks / Warp (ManiSkill2-version)